+Flow-e in actionIt actually works beautifully.
+Setting it up to connect to my AgileSparks Google Apps account was a breeze.
+It smartly by default only loads the last 2 weeks into the “inbox” area which keeps you focused and keeps the app light and fast.
+You can easily configure your workflow.
+Here’s what I currently use: Cards can originate from emails or you can just create them on your own.
+Threading is supported well.
+New email on a thread is very easily associated with an existing thread/card that’s already in progress.
+You can easily perform typical email actions such as replying, forwarding, archiving, postponing, all within the Kanban board.
 When it comes to mobile, I haven’t yet found a full kanban view.
 It does have a thoughtful responsive web design that allows you to process the inbox.
 This makes sense to me.
 I won’t necessarily manage my kanban on my phone but I definitely process my inbox on it.
 Having the option to do it directly in Flow-e reduces the risk that I’ll forget about it and just use google inbox directly.

+My WishlistAging/SLA information – I coach teams to look for cards that are aging too much in their process and see how they can help them flow.
+This is important in personal Kanban as well.
+Both for cards that originate from emails as well as cards created manually.
+(This is actually a power-up that the Flow-e team is considering…) Analytics/Metrics like cycle times, CFDs, and some other insights that can help me improve my flow.
+The added benefit of having this apply to my email inbox can make for an awesome combination.
 Even better integration with inbox actions such as reminders, pinning, snoozing.
 Ideally, these actions should map to some action on your Kanban board.
 E.g. move something to my “Ready/Next” queue when I pin it.
 Move it to “Later” when I snooze it.
 Add a “due date” according to the time I snooze it for maybe?
 Or maybe add it as a “start date”.
 This will help people like me that WILL do some work directly in their inbox by mapping these inbox actions to an appropriate kanban/flow visualization.

 The bigger pictureFrom a change management perspective, with Flow-e it’s now easy and natural to start experiencing Kanban at a personal level, with the hope that it will be a “gateway drug” to team/enterprise-level Kanban, which we know is a “gateway drug” towards other agile practices and behaviors.
 I’m already thinking about how we could leverage Flow-e as part of the AgileSparks Way.
 Maybe get leaders in the organization to start using Personal Kanban as part of learning about Flow, Kanban, and agility… Interested to try it out?
 Here’s my referral URL…